code-pushup/cli/packages/plugin-eslint/README.md

    If you're using an Nx monorepo, additional helper functions are provided to simplify your configuration:

-   - If you wish to combine all projects in your workspace into one report, use the `eslintConfigFromAllNxProjects` helper:
+   - If you wish to combine all projects in your workspace into one report, use the `eslintConfigFromAllNxProjects` helper.
+You can exclude specific projects if needed by passing their names in the exclude option:

      ```js
      import eslintPlugin, { eslintConfigFromAllNxProjects } from '@code-pushup/eslint-plugin';